Consensys/doc.gnark/docs/HowTo/debug_test.md

     the solver couldn't perform an operation needed to verify a constraint.
     For example, a division by 0.

+!!! tip
+    You can run the program with `-tags=debug` to display a more verbose stack trace.

 ### Print values

 The easiest way to debug a circuit is to use `api.Println()`, which behaves like `fmt.Println`, except